 Bakery Lorraine, 306 Pearl Pkwy, #110: An excellent bakery/cafe known for its pastries and macarons.
 The caramel and pistachio macarons were really good.

-Local Coffee: This local coffee shop, at 302 Pearl Parkway #118, is a perfect spot for coffee while exploring the area.
-One of four area locations, they feature coffee from their own Merit Coffee Roasters.
+Local Coffee Founders: This local coffee shop, at 302 Pearl Parkway #118, is a perfect spot for coffee while exploring the area.

 La Gloria: This restaurant, at 100 E. Grayson, features Mexican street food with both indoor and patio seating.

 The Pearl is also home to the third Culinary Institute of America outside of Hyde Park, NY and California.
-Here the CIA has the CIA Bakery Cafe, run by the students and featuring drinks plus sweet and savory items and Nao Latin Gastro Bar for Latin inspired food and beverages.
+Here the CIA has the CIA Bakery Cafe, run by the students and featuring drinks plus sweet and savory items.
+Opened in January, 2019 is their latest restaurant, Savor, featuring modern American cuisine.

 Recently opened is the Bottling Department Food Hall which has a bar and vendors featuring ramen, donuts, fried chicken, burgers, sandwiches and salads.